 - Your goal is to ensure that each customer follows a specific path through your business.

 - Your goal is to target customers so that they can move through these stages.

-To achieve this goal, you need to interact with customers and target them at key points in their lifecycle.
-You can use different media or channels for this task, follow-up emails are one such effective channel.
+You must interact with customers and target them at critical points in their lives to achieve this goal.
+You can use different media or channels for this task; follow-up emails are one such effective channel.

-On the follow-up emails framework, four quadrants identify the campaigns and cover the following points.
+Four quadrants identify the campaigns on the follow-up emails framework and cover the following points.

 - The X-Axis represents goals (from engagement to revenue)